West Virginia

 Registering and Requesting an Absentee Ballot

 UOCAVA voters can use the Federal Post Card Application (FPCA) to register to vote and request an absentee ballot.
 This form can also be used to update the voter’s contact information.
-The voter must complete a new FPCA each year and every time their address changes.
+The voter should complete a new FPCA each year and every time their address changes.
 Visit West Virginia’s Federal Voting Assistance Program webpage for more information.

 Receiving an Absentee Ballot

-If UOCAVA voters have not received an absentee ballot 30 days before the election, they should complete and submit the Federal Write-in Absentee Ballot (FWAB), which is a backup ballot.
+Federal Write-In Absentee BallotIf UOCAVA voters have not received an absentee ballot 30 days before the election, they should complete and submit the Federal Write-in Absentee Ballot (FWAB), which is a backup ballot.
 The FWAB can be used whether the voter is located inside or outside the United States (including APO and FPO addresses), provided that the voter is away from their voting residence for service-related activities.
-Voters must apply for a regular ballot early enough for their local election officials to receive the request at least 21 days before the election.
-If the voter does not receive their regular ballot in time, they may use the FWAB.
-Voter’s FWAB must be received by their local voting officials in West Virginia by Election Day if emailed or faxed and by start of canvass if mailed.
+Voter’s FWAB must be received by their local voting officials in West Virginia by the time polls close on Election Day if emailed or faxed and by start of canvass if mailed.
 For specific instructions, visit the FVAP’s West Virginia-specific FVAP page.

 For more information on voting rights and registering to vote after being convicted of a felony, visit West Virginia’s Secretary of State Felon Voting Rights.